When will the Iceland volcano erupt and what happens when it does?

 Iceland is highly susceptible to natural disasters because it lies on the Mid-Atlantic Ridge – a divergent plate boundary where the North American Plate and the Eurasian Plate are moving away from each other.

-Professor Mathers, an expert in Iceland volconology explained there are multiple factors that could affect the impact of an eruption.
+Professor Mathers, an expert in Iceland volcanology explained there are multiple factors that could affect the impact of an eruption.

 She said: “Speculation isn’t terribly helpful but once the eruption starts, they will be able to think about the contours and the direction of the lava flow.”